BURN SEASON CLOSED

 R314.1 Smoke detection and notification.

-All smoke alarms shall be listed in accordance with UL 217 and installed in accordance with the provisions of this code and the household fire waming Equipment provisions of NFPA 72.
-Systems and components shall be Califomia State Fire Marshall listed and approved in ac- cordance with Califomia Code of Regulations, Title 19, Division I for the purpose for which they are installed.
+All smoke alarms shall be listed in accordance with UL 217 and installed in accordance with the provisions of this code and the household fire warming Equipment provisions of NFPA 72.
+Systems and components shall be California State Fire Marshall listed and approved in accordance with California Code of Regulations, Title 19, Division I for the purpose for which they are installed.

 R314.2 Smoke detection systems.